HubRise/website/APPS-TEMPLATE/en/connect-hubrise.md

 -- CONNECT - option 3 --

+To ask the SOLUTION support team to connect your SOLUTION to HubRise, proceed as follows:
+-- OR --
 Only the SOLUTION support team can connect your [EPOS] to HubRise.

 To connect SOLUTION to HubRise, proceed as follows: